Turnbull ignored advice that renewable energy not to blame for SA blackouts

 - Turnbull also linked the blackout to South Australia's use of renewable energy, calling it a "wake-up call" for state leaders who were trying to hit "completely unrealistic" renewable targets

-Tags: leftwing.info, leftwing, news, australia, politics, political commentary, labor, Politics, Liberal, Solar, Wind, Australia, Renewables, Liberal, Barnaby Joyce, Malcolm Turnbull, Energy
+Tags: leftwing.info, leftwing, news, australia, politics, political commentary, Politics, Liberal, Solar, Wind, Australia, Renewables, National, Barnaby Joyce, Malcolm Turnbull, Energy